ankit-kisi/RegEx2DFA/README.md

 ## Description

-A brief description of what your project does.
+A brief description of the project.

 ## Installation